jorgecs/Autoscheduler/README.md

 ## Installation

-You can install AutoScheduler and all its dependencies using pip:
+You can install Autoscheduler and all its dependencies using pip:

 ```bash
 pip install autoscheduler